Day One: Introduction to Bash

 Deleting from the Command Line is Forever

-The Unix shell doesn’t have a trash bin that we can recover deleted files from.
+The Unix shell doesn’t have a recycle bin that we can recover deleted files from.

 On Talapas, your only hope in scenarios like this is to restore a version of the file or folder from a system backup.
 As researchers working in a shared computing environment, it is your responsibility not to use rm on project files and folders unless it is safe to remove them.